kkaivola/LBD_FTD_Structural_variants/LBD_FTD_SV_shinyapp/README.md

 # Background

 This Shiny app includes structural variants that were within +1 Mb of 50 neurodegenerative disease associated genes.
-The structural variants are mapped and filtered by GATK-SV and include thus variants outside the high-quality subset.
+The structural variants are mapped and filtered by GATK-SV and include therefore variants also outside the high-quality subset analyzed in GWAS.

 The Shiny app displays data tables and prerendered images of structural variants.